HMG-CN INVESTIGATION: Did Bassett Unified and 'Megataxers' Commit Bond Fraud? - Cerritos Community News

 This, as you will see, is extraordinary.
 Never underestimate the ability of the Megataxers to operate covertly.

-Sometimes the County even helps.
+And sometimes even the County helps.

 Powered by Facebook Comments